Political pressure led to LRT timeline being shortened, inquiry hears | CBC News

 Political pressure led to LRT timeline being shortened, inquiry hears

-Confederation Line budget, timeline, 12-day testing among the issues in 1st day of public inquiry
+Budget, timeline, 12-day testing among topics in 1st day of public inquiry

-The move to speed up the completion of the Confederation Line by a year came from political pressure, and not from advice from project experts, the public inquiry into the LRT heard Monday.
+The move to try to speed up the completion of the Confederation Line by a year came from political pressure and not advice from project experts, the public inquiry into Ottawa's light rail line heard Monday.

-The first day of the public inquiry into the Confederation Line asked many of the hot-button issues the public has asked for years: Was the budget too tight?
+The first day of the public inquiry into the LRT's problems asked many of the hot-button issues the public has asked for years: Was the budget too tight?
 Was the timeline too short?
 What happened with the 12 consecutive-day trial test?
 Was Alstom Citadis Spirit the appropriate train?

 These questions, and more, will be the focus of detailed examination over the next 17 days of testimony and cross-examination.